 Beets contain nitrate, a compound that improves blood flow to the uterus.
 One of the main causes of infertility and poor IVF outcome is weak uterine artery pulsatility index.
-This is also is also know as inadequate blood flow to the uterus, which in turn decreases our endometrial-lining thickness.
+This is also know as inadequate blood flow to the uterus, which in turn decreases our endometrial-lining thickness.
 Healthy blood flow also helps stimulate ovulation, assisting in our chances of successful conception.

 Chef Tip: Dice a few raw beets and freeze them to toss into your smoothies for a pop of vibrancy and nutrients.

 You either love ‘em or hate ‘em.
 But after reading why they’re incredible for a healthy fertility diet, I hope you jump on the oyster train.
 Oysters are one of the best dietary sources of zinc, a powerful anti-inflammatory and hormone regulator.
 Zinc helps stimulate ovulation by nourishing our ovarian follicles aka good egg quality.

 Chef Tip: Not into the raw bar?
 Bake oysters with a little ghee, coarse salt, and spinach at 400 degrees F for 20 minutes.

 Probiotics, we all know they’re great for our gut…but what about fertility?
 The answer is YES!
 Dysbiosis (when our gut bacteria are out of whack) can contribute to hormone imbalances.
 Hormone imbalances like estrogen dominance can shorten our luteal phase.
 Food and beverages that contain high levels of probiotics, like kombucha, can help balance our gut bugs and improve luteal phase length.